JuliaGtk/Gtk4.jl/docs/src/manual/listtreeview.md

 ### Filtering

+!!! note "Example"
+    The code below can be found in "filteredlistview.jl" in the ["examples" subdirectory](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).

 The list above is very long, and it's useful to allow the user to filter it down.
 An easy way to implement this is to use `GtkFilterListModel`, which wraps the model and allows it to be filtered before being displayed.